 In her senior year, Leclerc set new single-season personal records at the time for goals (26), assists (28) and points (54).
 She was named the NEHC Player of the Year, New England Division III Player of the Year, American Hockey Coaches Association (AHCA) First Team All-American and was the runner up for the Laura Hurd Award (National D-III Player of the Year).

-After graduation, she spent one season as the head girl’s ice hockey coach at Kimball Union Academy in Meriden, N.H., Leclerc returned to Norwich to serve as the full-time assistant coach under Bolding in 2013-14 and 2014-15.
+After graduation, she spent one season as the head girls' ice hockey coach at Kimball Union Academy in Meriden, New Hampshire, Leclerc returned to Norwich to serve as the full-time assistant coach under Bolding in 2013-14 and 2014-15.

-In two seasons, she helped the Cadets to back-to-back NCAA tournament appearances, including a NCAA Division III National Runner-Up finish in 2013-14.
+In two seasons, she helped the Cadets to back-to-back NCAA tournament appearances, including an NCAA Division III national runner-up finish in 2013-14.
 Norwich posted a 49-10-3 mark in Leclerc’s tenure as an assistant coach.

 “I cannot begin to thank Mark Bolding and Greg Fargo enough for their immeasurable support, mentorship and lessons shared over the past 10 years,” Leclerc said.
 “They have without a doubt created and fostered the love I have for this game and the relentless desire to share it with others through coaching.”

-Leclerc graduated from Norwich with a Bachelor in Physical Education degree and then also earned her Master in Organizational Leadership degree in 2012 from Norwich as well.
+Leclerc graduated from Norwich with a Bachelor in Physical Education degree and then also earned her Master in Organizational Leadership degree in 2012 from Norwich.

 “As a former player and coach here, I don't think I ever stopped thinking about Norwich,” Leclerc said.
 “I love this place and the memories it created for me.
 I have always dreamed of being the head coach here.”

 Norwich won its ninth NEHC Tournament title and eighth NEHC regular season title in 2018-19 and qualified for the NCAA Tournament for the 10th time in the program's 12-year history.
-The Cadets finished with a 21-6-2 record, falling 3-1 to Williams College in the NCAA Tournament First Round.
+The Cadets finished with a 21-6-2 record, falling 3-1 to Williams College in the NCAA Tournament's first round.